EarthyScience/SINDBAD/dev/.documenter/pages/code/models.md

-computes baseflow from a linear ground water storage
+Baseflow from a linear groundwater storage following Zhang (2008).

 **Parameters**
 - **Fields**